Dragons will be soaring into Harry Potter Wizards Unite on September 7th.

 Being 'regionally exclusive' is exactly like it sounds.
 Much like how certain Pokémon in Pokémon Go can only be found in specific countries or areas around the world, Tauros only spawns in North America for example, Dragons in Wizards Unite will be assigned specific regions across the world to appear in.

 Four dragon breeds have currently been confirmed for Wizards Unite:

 - Chinese Fireball

 At last, the Harry Potter: Wizard Unite's release date has arrived!
 Once you join a House in Harry Potter Wizards Unite, the first things you need to do is learn how to battle in Harry Potter Wizards Unite, how to compete in Wizarding Challenges and Fortresses, how to perform Potion Master Notes, how to use the Greenhouses in Harry Potter Wizards Unite and unlock Portkey Portmanteaus.
 After that, it's time to decide what's the best Profession between Auror, Magizoologist and Professor.
+The second week of Brilliant Event: Back to Hogwarts has started!
 Looking for things to unlock?
 Our in-progress Harry Potter Wizards Unite Level rewards list can give you a view of what's to come.

-Which regions could Dragons in Harry Potter Wizards Unite appear in?
+Which regions will Dragons appear in Wizards Unite?

 In Harry Potter and the Philosopher's Stone, Hagrid, the Hogwarts groundskeeper, attempts to raise a Norwegian Ridgeback dragon, which he calls Norbert, in secret.